Guido Cantelli: Career

 After resuming his musical career in Turin, Cantelli was invited to conduct some concerts with the Symphony Orchestra of the Radio of Milan (Orchestra sinfonica della Radio di Milano).
-Riccardo Pick-Mangiagalli, the director of the Milan Conservatory, decided it was the moment to present the young conductor to the wide public, organizing a concert at the Rocchetta Court of the Castello Sforzesco on 27 July 1945, entrusting to Cantelli the Orchestra of La Scala.
+Riccardo Pick-Mangiagalli, the director of the Milan Conservatory, decided it was the moment to present the young conductor to the wider public, organizing a concert at the Rocchetta Court of the Castello Sforzesco on 27 July 1945, entrusting to Cantelli the Orchestra of La Scala.
 The programme was very proving, and included, among other things, Pyotr Ilyich Tchaikovsky's Symphony No. 6, or Pathétique Symphony.
 The performance immediately signalled Cantelli's "innate elegance of the gesture, the interpretative strength and stylistic purity, which, animated by the youthful momentum of the young conductor, made a great impression on the public."

-Iris Cantelli, Arturo Toscanini (center), and Guido Cantelli (right).
+Iris Cantelli, Arturo Toscanini (centre), and Guido Cantelli (right).
 Toscanini considered Guido Cantelli his natural heir.

 After the success of the Castello Sforzesco concert, a successful international career started for Cantelli.
+In August 1945, he conducted the orchestra of the Italian Radio (RAI).
+Though Cantelli had little time to prepare a new program, opting to repeat Tchaikovsky's No. 6 from his Castello Sforzesco performance with La Scala, the broadcast was nonetheless viewed as a success.
+In the same month, he conducted the Orchestra of Santa Cecilia for the first time, at the Basilica of Maxentius in Rome.
+In September 1946, he conducted a symphonic concert together with Ildebrando Pizzetti at La Fenice in Venice, where in November of the same year he conducted Schumann's Cello Concerto (with Enrico Mainardi), and La valse by Maurice Ravel, and in December Beethoven's Symphony No. 1.
+He would return to direct two concerts at La Fenice in April 1948.
+In November 1946, Cantelli also directed the Maggio Musicale Fiorentino in Florence, while in 1947 he collaborated with Combined Service Entertainment, providing music for British troops in Italy—which had remained behind after liberation to assist in the task of reconstruction—receiving a standing ovation after each concert.

-This career would bring him to the major stages of the world, where he would conduct the world's most famous orchestras.
-He was acclaimed by the public and the critics alike.
-However, in spite of all the compliments and the success, Cantelli's attention was not diverted from his studies.
-He kept on studying with "scrupulous commitment and professionalism," encouraged by the great Arturo Toscanini.
-Toscanini saw him conduct at La Scala, Milan, and remained impressed.
-The results of these stylistic studies by Cantelli maturated on 21 May 1948, with a concert that, in a way, "marked his definitive Scaliger consecration and at the same time his authoritative entry into the small number of great international conductors."
-Toscanini invited him to guest conduct the NBC Symphony Orchestra in 1949.
-In a note written to Cantelli's wife Iris in 1950 after four of these concerts, Toscanini said:
+Cantelli was acclaimed by the public and the critics alike.
+However, in spite of all the compliments and the success, his attention was not diverted from his studies.
+He kept on studying with "scrupulous commitment and professionalism."
+The results of these stylistic studies by Cantelli matured on 21 May 1948, with a concert that, in a way, "marked his definitive Scaliger consecration and at the same time his authoritative entry into the small number of great international conductors."
+Arturo Toscanini was present in the audience and was astonished by Cantelli, allegedly exclaiming, in the middle of the concert, "That's me!".
+Within days, Toscanini "was in the Cantellis’ tiny Milan apartment, playing his latest record" and inviting Cantelli to guest conduct his NBC Symphony Orchestra in 1949.